jupyter-book/jupyter-book/docs/content/layout.md

 }
 ```

-For example, the following cell has a long output, but will be scrollable in the book.
+For example, the following cell has a long output, but will be scrollable in the book:

 ```{code-cell} ipython3
 :tags: [output_scroll]